adamdevmedia/stl2gif/README.md

 I was gonna make it so it takes any 3d model file but I ran out of claude, maybe I'll update it if anyone wants that

-if you found this useful I am poor and behind on rent and would appreciate like a dollar or something here's my donation page: https://www.buymeacoffee.com/adamdevmedia
+if you found this useful here's my donation page: https://www.buymeacoffee.com/adamdevmedia